System File Checker: Overview

 Microsoft ships this utility with Windows 98, Windows 2000 and all subsequent versions of the Windows NT family of operating systems.
 In Windows Vista, Windows 7 and Windows 10, System File Checker is integrated with Windows Resource Protection (WRP), which protects registry keys and folders as well as critical system files.
 Under Windows Vista, sfc.exe can be used to check specific folder paths, including the Windows folder and the boot folder.

 Windows File Protection (WFP) works by registering for notification of file changes in Winlogon.
 If any changes are detected to a protected system file, the modified file is restored from a cached copy located in a compressed folder at %WinDir%\System32\dllcache.

-Windows Resource Protection works by setting discretionary access-control lists (DACLs) and access control lists (ACLs) defined for protected resources.
+Windows Resource Protection (WRP) works by setting discretionary access-control lists (DACLs) and access control lists (ACLs) defined for protected resources.
+If any changes are detected to a protected system file, the modified file is restored from a cached copy located in a folder at %WinDir%\WinSxS\Backup.
 Permission for full access to modify WRP-protected resources is restricted to the processes using the Windows Modules Installer service (TrustedInstaller.exe).
 Administrators no longer have full rights to system files.

 History

 Due to problems with Windows applications being able to overwrite system files in Windows 95, Microsoft has since implemented a number of security measures to protect system files from malicious attacks, corruptions, or problems such as DLL Hell.

 System File Checker was first introduced on Windows 98 as a GUI utility.
 It offered scanning and restoration of corrupted system files by matching the version number against a database containing the original version number of the files in a fresh Windows 98 installation.
 This method of file protection was basic.
 It determined system files by file extension and file path.
 It was able to restore files from the installation media or a source specified by the user.
 Windows 98 did not offer real-time system file protection beyond file attributes; therefore, no preventive or reactive measure was available.

 All Windows NT-based operating systems since Windows 2000 introduced real-time file protection, called Windows File Protection (WFP).

 In addition, the System File Checker utility (sfc.exe) was reimplemented as a more robust command-line utility that integrated with WFP.
 Unlike the Windows 98 SFC utility, the new utility forces a scan of protected system files using Windows File Protection and allows the immediate silent restoration of system files from the DLLCache folder or installation media.

-SFC did not appear on Windows ME, as it was replaced with System File Protection (SFP).
+SFC did not appear on Windows Me, as it was replaced with System File Protection (SFP).
 Similar to WFP, SFP offered real-time protection.

 Issues

-The System File Checker component included with versions of Windows 2000 earlier than Service Pack 4 overrode patches distributed by Microsoft; this was rectified in Windows 2000 Service Pack 4.
+The System File Checker component included with versions of Windows 2000 earlier than Service Pack 4 overwrote patches distributed by Microsoft; this was rectified in Windows 2000 Service Pack 4.